 Study A1: Analysis of video-recorded DIALOG sessions

-This sub-study refers to Module A, Study A1 in the original application.

 Introduction

 The use of software on hand-held computers during meetings between patients and clinicians is a new approach to communication in the community mental health setting, on which little research has been conducted.
-Therefore, it is important to consider what effect, if any, the use of these devices may have on patient-clinician interaction, particularly with respect to their TR.
-While difficult to define, the TR has been conceptualised as consisting of three components in a psychometrically validated assessment scale.29 The first is ‘positive collaboration’, referring to how well the patient and the clinician get on together.
+Therefore, it is important to consider what effect, if any, the use of these devices may have on patient-clinician interaction, particularly with respect to their therapeutic relationship.
+While difficult to define, the therapeutic relationship has been conceptualised as consisting of three components in a psychometrically validated assessment scale.29 The first is ‘positive collaboration’, referring to how well the patient and the clinician get on together.
 The second is ‘positive clinician input’, referring to the extent to which the patient perceives the clinician to be encouraging, understanding and supportive.
 The third is ‘non-positive clinician input’ or ‘emotional difficulties’, referring to the presence of problems in the relationship, e.g. a perceived lack of empathy.